filecoin-project/filecoin-docs/content/en/store/starling.md

 ---
-title: Using Starling
+title: "Starling"
-description: 'Starling is a decentralized storage application designed for use in archival settings, where the ability to demonstrate the authenticity of a file over the course of time is of paramount importance.'
+description: "Starling is a decentralized storage application designed for use in archival settings, where the ability to demonstrate the authenticity of a file over the course of time is of paramount importance."
-breadcrumb: 'Starling'
-weight: 6
+weight: 20
+menu:
+    store:
+        parent: "store-tools"
 ---

 <center>